 Full Tort vs Limited Tort – Knowing the Difference

-In Pennsylvania and many other states, your ability to file a lawsuit seeking monetary damages for your pain and suffering often depends on whether you’ve chosen full or limited tort on your insurance policy.
-If you want to protect your rights, you must learn the difference between the two.
+In Pennsylvania and many other states, your ability to file a lawsuit seeking monetary damages for your pain and suffering often depends on whether you’ve chosen full or limited tort on your auto insurance policy.
+If you want to protect your rights, you must learn the difference between the two and pick the full tort option on your policy.

-What’s the difference between full tort and limited tort?
+What’s the difference between full tort and limited tort in Pennsylvania?

-To protect your rights when you’re injured, selecting the “full tort” option is vitally important.
+Selecting the “full tort” option is vitally important to protect your rights when you’re injured.
 Take a look at how the two coverage options compare.

 Full Tort